 You Have an Underlying Condition

-Muscle cramps are common, and they’re rarely cause for concern -- but there are a few significant underlying conditions for which chronic muscle cramping can serve as a red flag.
+A muscle cramp, also known as a charley horse, is common, and they rarely cause concern -- but there are a few significant underlying conditions for which chronic muscle cramping can serve as a red flag.
 These conditions include:

 Not all cramps should be cause for alarm, but if you’re experiencing any of the following symptoms, it may be time to see an orthopedic specialist: